WeRePack/repack-for-woocommerce/README.txt

 == Screenshots ==

-1. Checkbox animation, adapts your Theme Design
+1. Checkbox animation, adapts to your Theme Design
 2. Shipping notice in WooCommerce Order Overview

 == Changelog ==

 = 1.1.0 =
 * Adds Telemetry Module: We want to win you as a supporter and measure our joint success.
-To do this, you can share certain data with us in order to be listed in the supporter directory on WeRePack.org.
+To do this, you can share some stats with us in order to get listed in the supporter directory on WeRePack.org.
+* Adds summary shortcode and template.
+You can copy and overwrite it in your theme from plugins folder `/public/templates/summary.php` to your themes folder `/repack/summary.php`
 * Various improvements

 = 1.0.6 =